Nathaniel Sackett: Early life

 Nathaniel Sackett was born in Orange County, New York, on April 10, 1737, to Rev. Samuel Sackett and Hannah Hazard.
-From an early age, Nathaniel Sackett had shown interest in trading.
+From an early age, Nathaniel Sackett had shown an interest in trading.
 He would later go on to work as a merchant before the American Revolution, settling in an area around Fishkill, New York, known as Mattewan.
-Nathaniel had worked with his uncle, Nathaniel Hazard, who was a merchant based out of New York from before he was 12 years old.
-When Sackett was 17 years old, he traveled to New York to work as an apprentice in his uncle's shop.
+Nathaniel had worked with his uncle Nathaniel Hazard, a merchant based out of New York, starting when he was around 12 years old.
+When Sackett was 17 years old he traveled to New York to work as an apprentice in his uncle's shop.
 Upon completion of his apprenticeship, Sackett set up the first general store in Fishkill, New York.
 Nathaniel Sackett married Mary Rogers on January 3, 1759.
 Together they had five children: Annias Rogers Sackett, Samuel Sackett, Nathaniel Sackett, Hannah Sackett, and Elizabeth Sackett.

 Role in the American Revolution

 After the Battles of Lexington and Concord in 1775, Nathaniel Sackett helped form what was known as the Rombout Precinct Committee of Safety in his home county of Duchess, New York.
 Sackett later served on the New York Committee for Detecting and Defeating Conspiracies.
 This Committee led him to work with William Duer, a Continental Congressman who was helping George Washington set up a network of civilian spies in New York.
 Duer later recommended Sackett to George Washington as the man to set up the new network.
-Duer and Washington believed that Sackett's ability to organize and status as a civilian made him the perfect candidate to set up a spy network consisting of agents who were not enlisted in the military.
+Duer and Washington believed that Sackett's ability to organize and his status as a civilian made him the perfect candidate to set up a spy network consisting of agents who were not enlisted in the military.
 Washington sent a letter to Sackett in February 1777 requesting that he enlist other civilians to monitor the activities of the British in New York.
 Washington granted Sackett an allowance of $50 per month to recruit others to the cause.

 The operations of the spy network consisted of movements of soldiers across the Long Island and New York City area.
 However, their progress was insubstantial.
 Nathaniel Sackett failed to make any considerable progress with the spies in New York.
 Despite Sackett's ability to organize, he and his agents failed several times and failed to satisfy Washington's demands of the fledgling spy ring.
 Sackett was relieved of his position and replaced by Benjamin Tallmadge.
 Building upon Sackett's work, Tallmadge later created the Culper Spy Ring.